dalmatialab/tftp/README.md

 # What is TFTP server ?

 TFTP Server is used for simple file transfer (typically for boot-loading remote devices).
 Trivial File Transfer Protocol (TFTP) is a simple protocol for exchanging files between two TCP/IP machines.
 TFTP servers allow connections from a TFTP Client for sending and receiving files.
 The TFTP protocol supports only file send and receive operations.
 File delete, move, and rename are not supported.
-Due to its limitations, TFTP is acomplement to the regular FTP and not a replacement.
+Due to its limitations, TFTP is a complement to the regular FTP and not a replacement.
 It is only used when its simplicity is important, and its lack of features is acceptable.
 The most common application is bootstrapping, although it can be used for other purposes as well.

 # What is PXE boot ?